Clean Air Night fact sheet

 Why are the PM2.5 percentages different depending on who you ask?

-The data’s uncertainty allows groups to mislead individuals by conflating the different types of home-burning into the wide-reaching term of ‘domestic combustion’.
+It is often the case that different types of home-burning are grouped into the wide-reaching term of ‘domestic combustion’.

 The NAEI’s annual figures, stemming from government departments and key data providers, show the stark difference between responsible and irresponsible wood burning: